 This is a Loyola sponsored study abroad program.
 This means that Loyola financial aid (academic scholarships, grants and other controlled sources of aid, with the exception of college work study), may be used to help with educational expenses.
+However, all federal college work-study is forfeited for the entire year if a student studies for a smester or a year.
 Students on athletic scholarships should consult the athletic department to see if this aid can be used abroad.
 Parents should contact the Financial Aid Office to discuss your financial aid package and how it works with study abroad.
 Conversations should be made with them before your son/daughter submits the study abroad deposit to Loyola.

 Students can easily use both American credit cards (MasterCard and Visa mostly) and American ATM cards to pay for goods and services in Ireland.
 This is especially useful for visits to the hospital and payments for air travel.
 Make sure your child contacts their bank and credit card company prior to their departure in order to let them know he/she will be in Ireland for a specific period of time.
 It is also good to let the banks know if your child traveling outside of Ireland, too, so their card will not be deactivated.

 There is a Bank of Ireland located on the campus of UCC.
 Students can open an account at the Bank of Ireland if they so choose.
 It is a good idea to check with your bank in the US to see if they have any affiliation with the Bank of Ireland or any other Irish bank.
 This may cut down on ATM/Debit card user fees.
 Past students recommend that students take out enough cash to last a few weeks.
 This cuts down on withdrawing monies every week and thus incurring bank fees.